Tcooper920/weatherApp/README.md

-To view the full working project in your browser, click [here] (https://weatherapiapplication.netlify.app/).
+To view the full working project in your browser, click [here](https://weatherapiapplication.netlify.app/).

 # Getting Started with Create React App